Crockpot Pork Tenderloin Recipe

 You can omit the mustard or substitute it with a bit of honey or brown sugar for a different flavor.

-5. How do I make the pork more flavorful?
+4. How do I make the pork more flavorful?

 Marinate the pork in the seasoning and barbecue sauce overnight for extra flavor.

-6. Can I use low-sugar barbecue sauce?
+5. Can I use low-sugar barbecue sauce?

-Yes, you can use a low-sugar barbecue sauce if you’re watching carbs or calories.
+Yes, you can use a low-sugar barbecue sauce if you’re watching carbs or calories..

-8. Can I use fresh pork instead of frozen?
+6. Can I use frozen pork tenderloin?

 How useful was this post?